-The left will eat itself into oblivion.
-The right will purge itself in a circular firing squad.
+The Left will eat itself into oblivion.
+The Right will purge itself in a circular firing squad.
 Guess what?
-It turns out that classical liberals and the “Intellectual Dark Web” (IDW) can also skin themselves alive, much like the other cannibals in the animal kingdom of the human race.
-To the bottom.
+It turns out that classical liberals and the “Intellectual Dark Web” (IDW) can also skin themselves alive, much like the other cannibals in the animal kingdom of the human race, to the bottom.

 It all started with an article posted to “radical centrist” hub Quillette, titled “Is the ‘Intellectual Dark Web’ Politically Diverse?”
 What happened next may shock you, fellow kids.
-The article spurred an all-out war between intellectual diversity YouTube host Dave Rubin (he has his own report) and so-very-respectable Quillette founder Claire Lehmann, formerly of Rebel Media and HBD-mommy-blogger fame.
+The article spurred an all-out war between intellectual diversity YouTube host Dave Rubin (he has his report) and so-very-respectable Quillette founder Claire Lehmann, formerly of Rebel Media, and HBD-mommy-blogger fame.

 The crowd roared, cheered, and hissed as the classical liberals and IDW flung one insult after another at their very own.
 They threw themselves into a self-referential irony loop in which their entire operation was revealed to be a bunch of academic rejects and extremely bored nerds fighting with one another over absolutely nothing.
 Those of us on the outside wondered how these people could be self-absorbed enough to believe that anyone beyond their circle found their optics larping of any importance, as none of these people were heterodox, to begin with, despite them throwing the term “heterodox” around ad nauseam.
-The Intellectual Dark Web was not so calm and centred after all, but at least they were finally beginning to entertain us.
+The Intellectual Dark Web was not so calm and centered, but at least they were finally beginning to entertain us.
 Fuck yeah!
 There is a first time for everything.

 Since both #TeamQuillette and #RubinsReporters were coming off as childish and immature, it was soon time for some interventionism.
 Bret Weinstein — brother of managing director at Thiel Capital Eric Weinstein— stepped in to let everybody know that Quillette had become a total embarrassment.
-The first rule of the IDW is that you do not act sloppy.
+The first rule of the IDW is that you do not act sloppily.
 The second rule of the IDW is that you do not act sloppily.